bacalhau-project/bacalhau/docs/examples/miscellaneous/BIDS/index.md

 ```

-Where it says "`Completed`", that means the job is done, and we can get the results.
+Where it says `Completed`, that means the job is done, and we can get the results.

 To find out more information about your job, run the following command: